maucaro/workstations-debian-desktop/README.md

 In order to use this:
 - Clone this repo.
+- You may want to modify or delete the Firefox policy file (assets/etc/firefox/policies/policies.json).
 - Use Docker to build the image.
 - Push the image to Artifact Registry.
 - If you don't already have a Cloud Workstations cluster, create one.